 To access these, you'll need to be registered with a GP, but won't necessarily need a referral from your doctor and can refer yourself to psychological therapies services.

-Depending on where you live, you'll need to be 16, 17, 18 or over to refer yourself for psychological help.
+Depending on where you live, you'll need to be 18 or over to refer yourself for psychological help, although some services do offer help for young people aged 16 and 17.

 The service will normally perform an assessment, which involves asking for more details about your symptoms and their severity.
 Based on your answers, the therapy service will use this information to decide if you could benefit from counselling.

-Waiting lists vary and it may be sensible to ask your local psychological services how long you may be expected to wait for an appointment.
+Waiting lists vary, so it may be worth asking your local psychological services how long you may be expected to wait for an appointment.

-If you're concerned about your privacy, the psychological services won't contact your GP without your consent unless there is a serious concern you could harm yourself or others.
+If you're concerned about your privacy, NHS psychological services won't contact your GP without your consent unless there is a serious concern you could harm yourself or others.

 Improving Access to Psychological Therapies (IAPT)